lncrespo/ds-utils/README.md

 ### ⚠ Work in progress

 ## Overview
-So far, this program can search the filesystem for directories larger than a given threshold.
+So far, this program can search the filesystem for directories larger than a given threshold and display a file size tree.

 `ds-utils` will look for a configuration file named `ds-utils.toml` under your configuration directory: